Grigore Niculescu-Buzești

 Grigore Niculescu-Buzești (August 1, 1908 – October 4, 1949) was a Romanian politician who served as the Minister of Foreign Affairs of Romania.

 Niculescu-Buzești was one of the founding members of Romanian National Committee (Comitetul Național Român), an organization which claimed to be a Romanian government in exile.
-He was also one of the participants in the plot against the Romanian Nazi-collaborating dictator Ion Antonescu organized by the King Michael of Romania.
-Niculescu-Buzești died on October 12, 1949 in New York City.
+He was also one of the participants in the plot against the Romanian Nazi-collaborating dictator Ion Antonescu organized by King Michael I. Niculescu-Buzești died on October 12, 1949, in New York City.